GoogleCloudPlatform/csp-config-management/ci-pipeline-unstructured/README.md

-# CI Pipeline - Non-hierarchical
+# CI Pipeline - Unstructured

-This is an example for how to create a CloudBuild CI pipeline on a non-hierarchical directory, so called because the config-root of this directory does not follow the ACM repo structure.
+This is an example for how to create a CloudBuild CI pipeline on an unstructured directory, so called because the config-root of this directory does not follow the ACM repo structure.
 We will change the ConfigMap to adhere to the OPA Gatekeeper constraint.

 See [our documentation](https://cloud.google.com/anthos-config-management/docs/how-to/validating-configs) for how to set up this example.